 From the 8,620-foot saddle on the northeast ridge, do a diagonal descending traverse southeast then south to stay in open terrain (desert scrub) in order to reach more open terrain (field grass) on the eastern aspects of the Grape Creek drainage.
 High up, you will pass by some old, rusty mining machinery (including a rusty wheelbarrow) on the way.
 After descending about 1,200 vertical feet, cross a dry drainage to your left/east to reach the final slope/shoulder on the east side of the Grape Creek drainage.

-Stay just above the creek drainage and when you reach the 7,000-foot level, drop down to Grape Creek to intercept the Grape Creek Road (a faded two-track jeep road here) at its terminus on the East Side of the creek.
-Follow the road SE then E then SE as it follows the Grape Creek drainage back to the Sawtooth National Forest boundary and your parking spot.
+Stay just above the creek drainage and when you reach the 7,000-foot level, drop down to Grape Creek to intercept Grape Creek Road (a faded 2-track jeep road here) at its terminus on the east side of the creek.
+Follow the road southeast then east then southeast as it follows the Grape Creek drainage back to the Sawtooth National Forest boundary and your parking spot.

 Mountain Range: Albion Range